History of the Project

 This important journal, published continuously since 1970, became freely available with this digital project, the George Eliot Review journal had been inconsistently available in the US, though many academic libraries and individuals subscribed.
 By 2015, US libraries had switched from print to digital subscriptions for periodicals.
 Print-only journals such as the George Eliot Review were being purged from collections at an alarming rate and several issues had already become impossible to obtain, even through the US inter-library loan program.

-During a 2015 visit to England, Dr. Rilett presented this problem and volunteered a solution to the journal's scarcity in the US and proposed a solution to facilitate free global access.
-With their enthusiastic support, she took on the project of digitizing, hosting, and maintaining the journal online in order to ensure it would be available for all future researchers without borders or barriers.
+During a 2015 visit to England, Dr. Rilett explained the problem of the journal's scarcity in the US and proposed a solution to facilitate free global access.
+With their enthusiastic support, she volunteered to digitize, host, and maintain the online journal to ensure it would be available for all future researchers without borders or barriers.
 Our transcontinental mutual commitment to open access assures that this research remains available to all interested readers via the internet, not only those with institutional database subscriptions would be required, so the independent researcher would not be excluded.

 The George Eliot Review Online also owes a debt of gratitude to Dr. Henry Alley, who donated his nearly complete collection of printed journals just as we were beginning to acquire them for scanning.
 Collecting the entire set of the Review was especially challenging because US libraries were unable to locate some issues anywhere in the country.
 At one point, a trans-Atlantic shipment from the Fellowship's own set represented the only known copies of three issues.
 Fortunately, they arrived safely, so that our team at UNL could digitize every George Eliot Review journal back to its 1970 inaugural issue.